arunpandian7/Sentiment-Analysis/README.md

 ## Acknowledgements

-> If I seen further it is by standing on the shoulder of gaints.
+> If I have seen further than others, it is by standing upon the shoulders of giants.
+> -
+> Issn

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NDI2NjE0NzcsLTI0Mzk0OTUxMV19
+eyJoaXN0b3J5IjpbMzM0MTkzOTE5LC0yNDM5NDk1MTFdfQ==
 -->